lfit/releng-docs/docs/jenkins.rst

 server.
 Instead, we encourage them to use the Jenkins Sandbox.

 The Jenkins Sandbox has similar configuration to the production instance.
-Jenkins Sandbos does not publish artifacts in Nexus or Nexus3 or vote in Gerrit which makes it a safe environment to test the jobs.
-Users can edit and trigger the jobs directly to test the behaviour.
+Jenkins Sandbox does not publish artifacts in Nexus or Nexus3 or vote in Gerrit which makes it a safe environment to test the jobs.
+Users can edit and trigger the jobs directly to test the behavior.

 The Jenkins Sandbox can contain dummy configuration files and dummy credentials in case it helps take the test further and not fail on the first steps due to the configuration not being present.
-Any attempt to actually use the configuration files in order to make any server comunications will fail.
+Any attempt to actually use the configuration files in order to make any server communications will fail.
 To add dummy configuration files, please create a new ticket to :ref:`Helpdesk <lfdocs-helpdesk>`.

 In such case, merge jobs, push, CLM, Docker or Sonar jobs get tested to some extent due to this limitation.
-Once the job template gets merged and becomes available in Jenkins Production, we can confirm the jobs are actually making server comunications as expected with Nexus-IQ, Sonar, Gerrit or Nexus.
+Once the job template gets merged and becomes available in Jenkins Production, we can confirm the jobs are actually making server communications as expected with Nexus-IQ, Sonar, Gerrit or Nexus.

 The Sandbox has limited amount of Virtual Machine nodes instances